-Most bananas are peeled and eating within one minute.
-That’s according to The Guiness Book of World Records.
+Most bananas are peeled and eaten within one minute.
+That’s according to The Guinness Book of World Records.
 While not officially amazing in my opinion, the most bananas peeled and eaten in one minute is 8 and was accomplished by a man named Patrick “Deep Dish” Bertoletti, a competitive eater.
 Because bananas have a binding effect on the gut, this guy was probably constipated for days!

 Bananas have a tremendous amount of medicinal applications.
 For one, the peel of a banana is known as a home remedy to promote wound healing from minor burns.
-It can get you in trouble if you’re driving around Tawain though, see below for more on that true news story!
+It can get you in trouble if you’re driving around Taiwan though; see below for more on that true news story!

 The actual banana fruit (as opposed to the banana leaf) could have substantial impact on several illnesses, including depression!